CrossRef/rest-api-doc/README.md

 ### Use for production services

 What if you want to use our API for a production service that cannot depend on the performance uncertainties of the free and open public API?
 What if you don't want to be affected by impolite people who do not follow the [API Etiquette](#api-etiquette) guidelines?
-Well, if you’re interested in using these tools or APIs for production services, we’ll soon have a service-level offering with access to all supported APIs and metadata, but with extra service and support guarantees.
-If you are interested in the upcoming service-based offering please contact our [outreach team](mailto://member@crossref.org).
+Well, if you’re interested in using these tools or APIs for production services, we [have a service-level offering](https://www.crossref.org/services/metadata-delivery/plus-service/) with access to all supported APIs and metadata, but with extra service and support guarantees.

 ## API overview